robertorcosta/azure-docs.pt-br/articles/active-directory/authentication/howto-authentication-passwordless-phone.md

 ## <a name="known-issues"></a>Problemas conhecidos

-Os seguintes problemas conhecidos existem na experiência de visualização atual.
+Os seguintes problemas conhecidos existem.

 ### <a name="not-seeing-option-for-passwordless-phone-sign-in"></a>Não está vendo a opção para entrar no telefone sem senha